-Communication Method Description Tri-County Quarterly meetings held between YMCA and senior CMO staff to discuss CQIC Meeting and review performance data, develop performance improvement strategies related to internal and system issues.
-Agency Specific Quarterly meetings held between YMCA and CMO senior staff and case CQIC Meeting management supervisors to discuss and review agency specific performance, and develop performance improvement strategies.
+Communication Description Method Tri-County Quarterly meetings held between YMCA and senior CMO staff to discuss SAM Meeting and review performance data, develop performance improvement strategies related to internal and system issues.
+TEAM Meeting Multi disciplinary team made up of leadership, CLS, GAL case management supervisors to discuss and review agency specific performance, and develop performance improvement strategies.
 Lunch and Learn YMCA child welfare staff and CMO frontline staff meet on a monthly Sessions basis to discuss topics identified by new and experienced CMO staff to assist in completion of daily work assignments.
-CEO Executive Quarterly meetings held between senior YMCA staff and senior CMO staff Forums to discuss performance, best practice, and other issues related to the operations and system of care.

 Foster Parent Held monthly in all three counties and attended by foster parents, YMCA Association out-of-home care staff and other YMCA staff.
-Give foster parents Meetings a valued voice in the SCC, keep them apprised of how SCC is doing Family Safety Performance data is reported to the FSA on a bi-monthly basis with a focus Alliance (FSA) on systemic issues.
-The FSA monitors performance and discusses community-level strategies to improve the Circuit 12 system of care.
-Board Meetings Performance data is reported to the YMCA Board of Directors and Youth and Family Services/Foster Care committee on a monthly basis.
+Give foster parents a Meetings valued voice in the SCC, keep them apprised of how SCC is doing on Family Safety Performance data is reported to the FSA on a bi-monthly basis with a focus Alliance (FSA) on systemic issues.
+The FSA monitors performance and discusses community-level strategies to improve the Circuit 12 system of Board Meetings Performance data is reported to the YMCA Board of Directors and Youth and Family Services/Foster Care committee on a monthly basis.
 The Board monitors performance and discusses strategic goals for SCC.